1970 - 1979

 Bill Byrd (gold) in the straight four (coached by UW alum Rick Clothier), and Mark Umlauf

 (gold) and Mike Hess (gold) in the U.S. eight.
 Umlauf also rowed in the

 U.S. 8+ at the World Championships in Nottingham that finished 5th, with Chris

 Allsopp an alternate to the team.

 The Husky Crew rowing schedule for 1975.
-Erickson and Ernst aggressively recruited high school athletes from the PNW region, and mailed out flyers like these to keep the opportunity top of mind for seniors headed to the University of Washington.
+Erickson and Ernst aggressively recruited high school athletes from the PNW region to walk-on to the team, and mailed out flyers like these to keep the opportunity top of mind for high school senior athletes headed to the University of Washington.
 HRF photo; added 2/21

 The 1975 JV's over Orange Coast for the Western Sprints championship on the Long Beach course.
 HRF photo; added 2/21

 The 1975 Varsity 8, left to right: Ike Roecsh '75, Fred Fox '76, Jim Brinsfield '75, Mark Umlauf '76, Mark Olason '76, Stu Johnson '76, Mike Hess '77, Chris Allsopp '76 and Chris Wells '75, coxswain.
 Chris Allsopp photo; added 2/21